VarSamLewis/pipeline_of_pipelines/README.md

 ## Running the server

 An OpenAI API key is required for embeddings and mapping proposals.
-For local development, auth is bypassed so you can use the UI without WorkOS:
+For local development, auth is bypassed so you can use the UI without Entra ID:

 ```bash
 export OPENAI_API_KEY="sk-..."